aryan0879-rgb/Python-projects/README.md

 - **Password Checker** – Checks whether the input password by the user is correct or not.
 - **Number Guessing Game** – Simple console-based guessing game with random numbers.
 - **Time-Based Greeter** – Greets users depending on the current system time.
-- **Multiplication Table Generator** – Prints multiplication tables for any number input.
 - **Tip Calculator** – Calculates total bill and tip percentage.

 ## 🧠 Tech Used